AdobeDocs/campaign.en/help/v8/dev/datamodel-best-practices.md

 This custom key is the actual record primary key in the external system feeding Adobe Campaign.

 When creating a custom table, you have two options:
 * A combination of auto-generated key (id) and internal key (custom).
 This option is interesting if your system key is a composite key or not an integer.
-With Snowflake, integers or string-based keys will provide higher performances in big tables and joining with other tables.
+Integers will provide higher performances in big tables and joining with other tables.
 * Using the primary key as the external system primary key.
-This solution is usually preferred as it simplifies the approach to import and export data, with a consistent key between different systems. **Autouuid** should be disabled if the key is named “id” and expected to be filled with external values (not auto-generated).
+This solution is usually preferred as it simplifies the approach to import and export data, with a consistent key between different systems.
+Autouuid should be disabled if the key is named “id” and expected to be filled with external values (not auto-generated).

 >[!CAUTION]
 >